patchstack/engine-php/README.md

 We performed a test against the firewall engine and supplied it with 100 firewall rules.
 Of course, in no realistic scenario would a site have to process that many firewall rules, but it gives you an idea on what the performance impact might be.

-Process time: 0.00032 seconds, or about 0.32 milliseconds.
+Process time: 0.0013 seconds, or about 1.3 millisecond

 These numbers are subject to change slightly as we are still making optimizations and adjustments.
 However, compared to the previous PHP code-based firewall rules, it's 10 times faster.